SABR Style Guide

 Suggestions for changes, additions, arguments in favor of or against usage, et cetera are welcomed via email at PubDir@sabr.org.

-Note: This style guide evolved from many sources, drawing initially on an ongoing document offered by Jim Charlton, which was compiled with the help of: John Payne, Mark Alvarez, Scott Flatow, Clay Dreslough, Jim Charlton, Len Levin, Skip McAfee, and Norman Macht.
+Note: This style guide evolved from many sources, drawing initially on an ongoing document created by John Thorn and Richard Puff, which was later updated by Jim Charlton with the help of: John Payne, Mark Alvarez, Scott Flatow, Clay Dreslough, Len Levin, Skip McAfee, and Norman Macht.
 Bill Nowlin then incorporated some information from style sheets provided by the Boston Globe, The Sporting News, the University of Nebraska Press, and SABR’s BioProject style sheet, and considering comments from Mark Armour, Jim Charlton, Fred Ivor-Campbell, Len Levin, Norman Macht, Cecilia Tan, Rod Nelson, and Nick Frankovitch.
 Any style sheet should be considered a work in progress.

 Spellings of words follow Merriam-Webster’s Collegiate Dictionary, 11th edition.
 Style rules follow the Chicago Manual of Style, 16th edition.
 Grammar rules follow Words into Type, 3rd edition.